 Mechanical keyboards are a lot different from simple membrane keyboards, in a number of ways.

-In membrane keyboards, you basically have a key to press down a membrane to make its contact with a bottom layer.
+In membrane keyboards, you basically have keys to press down a membrane to make its contact with a bottom layer.
 Although this mechanism is implemented in most keyboards today, it does have a lot of disadvantages.

 The biggest among them is the no tactile feedback.
-A tactile feedback is very necessary because it prevents your fingers from completely pressing keys each time you type something.
+Tactile feedback is very necessary because it prevents your fingers from completely pressing keys each time you type something.

-Without this feedback, you'll probably bottom-out keys with every passing keystroke, which can causes many health issues like over-exertion, finger fatigue, and even carpel tunnel syndrome.
+Without this feedback, you'll probably bottom-out keys with every passing keystroke, which can cause many health issues like over-exertion, finger fatigue, and even carpal tunnel syndrome.